Pieter-JanRoggeman/ESNcardTool/README.md

 1.  **Refresh your Google Spreadsheet**.

-2. You will see a new menu called ESNcard Checker at the top of the sheet.
+2. You will see a new menu called "ESNcard Checker" at the top of the sheet.

 3. Click on ESNcard Checker ➡️ Open Sidebar to launch the ESNcard status checker!